ZeitHeld/ap-manual-chantelise/README.md

 - Fishasnity
   - Catch a fish for the first time for a randomized reward!
 - Stagesanity
   - Stages need to be unlocked and their unlocks to the next area (stage clear) give a check.
+Also includes Survival Dungeon Boss Floor Rewards
+- Barrelsanity
+  - Break a barrel to unravel it's contents!
+  - (Soon: Option to include other breakables such as torches or lamp posts)

 ## Upcoming/Planned Features
-- Survival Dungeon Shop Shuffle Inclusion
-- Survival Dungeon Floor Rewards
 - Spellsanity
-- Barrelsanity + Other Breakables
+- Barrelsanity: Other Breakables
-- Grasssanity?
+- Grasssanity
-- Treesanity?
+- Treesanity

 # Rules & Restrictions
 - You start out in Town with 2 Equipment Slots and Tier I and Tier II Spells (Unless Tier II Spells are shuffled as well)